 - There are limited places available, so the young person may need to be placed on a waiting list.
 They will be informed if this is the situation.
 When places become available, young people will be selected on a first-come-first served basis, or from time to time, according to who it is felt will benefit most from the services offered by The Project.

 - The Project does not offer counselling, or other therapy and is not a substitute for these.
 Young people, and/or their parents, should be encouraged to seek support from statutory mental health services where necessary.
 If our staff or volunteers feel there is a need for further intervention, we will contact the referrer and/or mental health service providers.

 - The Project assumes no clinical responsibility for any young person.
 This remains firmly with existing service providers, or their GP.

 - The Project has a limited capacity, and cannot offer to support to everyone.
 Some mental health issues may be beyond the scope of our support sessions, and referrals may be turned down if we feel that a young person’s issues are too severe, or not appropriate for a group setting.
 Young people may also not be suitable if they have severe behavioural issues, or need individual or specific care and support.

-For further information, please feel free to click the links below:
+For further information or to complete the online referral form, please feel free to click the links below: